asteyven/SET08103-base/units/unit10/unit10b.md

 ## Summary

-In this lecture we have examined some of the legal ideas that impact software development.
+In this unit we have examined some of the legal ideas that impact software development.
 In particular, we have:

 - Described the elements of computer misuse, specifically unauthorised access to computer material.
 - Described the principles of data protection, examining the General Data Protection Regulation.